-The following troubleshooting chart represents a quick and easy procedure for checking these vital systems yourself.
+The following troubleshooting charts represent quick and easy procedures for checking these vital systems yourself.
 However, should your scooter require any repair, take it to a Yamaha dealer, whose skilled technicians have the necessary tools, experience, and know-how to service the scooter properly.